geerlingguy/ansible-for-devops/docker/README.md

 After a minute or so, Ansible will have built and run a `test` container, built from the included Dockerfile.

 For a more complete example of using Ansible to build and manage Docker containers, see the [Ansible Vagrant Examples](https://github.com/geerlingguy/ansible-vagrant-examples/tree/master/docker) repository.

+## About the Author

+This project was created by [Jeff Geerling](http://jeffgeerling.com/) as an example for [Ansible for DevOps](https://leanpub.com/ansible-for-devops).